|Rewards Rating:||3.9 / 5|

 In a Nutshell:

-With a generous sign-up bonus, the United Explorer Card makes it easy to earn a free flight quickly; but you’ll have to fly United often to make up for the card’s $95 annual fee (waived for the first year).
+Thanks to its solid sign-up bonus, the United Explorer Card makes it easy to earn a free flight quickly; but you’ll have to fly United often to make up for the card’s $95 annual fee (waived for the first year).

 Other Notable Features: Free checked bag, $100 credit for Global Entry/TSA Precheck every 4 years, priority boarding privileges, 25% in-flight discount, 2 one-time passes to the United Club, no foreign transaction fee, room upgrades, free daily breakfast for two and other amenities at luxury resorts, concierge services, baggage delay insurance, lost luggage and trip delay reimbursement, trip cancellation/interruption insurance, primary car rental insurance, purchase protection, extended warranties